apache/airflow-client-python/README.md

 # bump up the version in python.sh & run the following command
 ./clients/gen/python.sh airflow/api_connexion/openapi/v1.yaml ../airflow-client-python/airflow

-# raise a PR in github
+# raise a PR in github for both the repos (airflow & airflow-client-python)
 ```